 The average CPP benefit is much lower than the maximum.
 For example, the average monthly payment as of October 2020 was $689.17.

-Adjusting this amount for a 142% increase means an individual who delayed collecting CPP until 70 could receive an average of $978.62 per month in today’s dollars.
+Adjusting this amount for a 142% increase meant that an individual who delayed collecting CPP until 70 could receive an average of $978.62 per month in today’s dollars.

 Reasons to Defer CPP Until 70